"Love

 Forgiveness: "Be gentle and ready to forgive; never hold

 grudges.
-Remember, the Lord forgave you, so you must forgive others."
-(Col. 3:13;
+Remember, the Lord forgave you, so you must forgive others" (Col. 3:13; also

 Patience: "Be patient with each other, making

-allowance for each others faults because of your love."
-(Eph.
-4:2; see also 1
+allowance for each others faults because of your love" (Eph.
+4:2; also 1 Cor.

 Courtesy: "They must not speak evil of anyone, nor quarrel, but be